amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 <BR><BR>
 **Flyby Analysis**

-How many times was the word Romeo and Juliet used:
+How many times was the word Romeo and Juliet used?

 ```r
 print('Romeo')